Demand Generation Strategy: The Complete B2B Playbook [2026]

 The Measurement Framework

-Measuring demand generation is harder than measuring lead generation, and that difficulty is precisely why most companies default to counting MQLs.
+Measuring demand generation is harder than measuring lead generation, which is precisely why most companies default to counting MQLs.
 But measuring what is easy rather than what matters leads to strategies that optimise for vanity metrics while pipeline suffers.
+An effective framework operates on three levels.

 Level 1: Leading Indicators